pranjaliknaik/ClarivateAssessment/README.md

 - Screenshots captured during the test are stored in the Screenshots/ folders
 - These screenshots are automatically included in log.html and report.html

+The Text file that contains the list of titles of all results on the first page will be stored on the Desktop.

+For eg: **C:/Users/YourUser/Desktop**